gardener/gardener/hack/api-reference/seedmanagement.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Gardenlet specifies, that the ManagedSeed controller should deploy a gardenlet into the cluster
+<p>Gardenlet specifies that the ManagedSeed controller should deploy a gardenlet into the cluster
 with the given deployment parameters and GardenletConfiguration.</p>
 </td>
 </tr>